cloud-ark/kubeplus/README.md

 Kubernetes Operator developers or cluster administrators can add these annotations to the CRDs.
 [Here](https://github.com/cloud-ark/kubeplus/blob/master/Operator-annotations.md) are some sample CRD annotations for community Operators that can be used to unlock KubePlus tooling for them.

 KubePlus leverages knowledge of relationships between Kubernetes built-in resources and combines that with the CRD annotations mentioned above and builds runtime Kubernetes resource topologies.
 KubePlus offers a variety of kubectl plugins that internally leverage this topology information.

-## Kubectl plugins

-**1. kubectl composition**

-- ``kubectl composition``: Provides information about sub resources created for a Kubernetes resource instance (custom or built-in).
-Essentially, 'kubectl composition' shows ownerReference based relationships.

-**2. kubectl connections**

-- ``kubectl connections``: Provides information about relationships of a Kubernetes resource instance (custom or built-in) with other resources (custom or built-in) via labels, annotations, spec properties and owner references.

-**3. kubectl metrics**

-- ``kubectl metrics cr``: Provides metrics for a Custom Resource instance (count of sub-resources, pods, containers, nodes, total CPU and total Memory consumption).
-- ``kubectl metrics service``: Provides CPU/Memory metrics for all the Pods that are descendants of a Service instance.
-- ``kubectl metrics account``: Provides metrics for an account identity - user / service account. (counts of custom resources, built-in workload objects, pods, total CPU and Memory).
-Needs cluster-side component.
-- ``kubectl metrics helmrelease``: Provides CPU/Memory metrics for all the Pods that are part of a Helm release.

-**4. kubectl grouplogs**

-- ``kubectl grouplogs cr``: Provides logs for all the containers of a Custom Resource instance.
-- ``kubectl grouplogs service``: Provides logs for all the containers of all the Pods that are related to a Service object.
-- ``kubectl grouplogs helmrelease`` (upcoming): Provides logs for all the containers of all the Pods that are part of a Helm release.

-**5. kubectl man**

-- ``kubectl man <Custom Resource> ``: Provides information about how to use a Custom Resource.

 ## Example